maxatwork/form2js/README.markdown

 Example: http://form2js.googlecode.com/hg/example/test.html

-It's highly recommended to use latest version from repository instead of archives in "Downloads" section.

 If you have any questions/suggestions or find out something weird or illogical - feel free to post an issue.

 ## Details